 Dear staff,

 I am writing to inform you about a change of working hours.
-I am pleased to say that our company is doing really well in the last few months and in order to sustain this growth, we need to increase the working hours of our establishment.
+I am pleased to say that our company has done really well in the last few months and in order to sustain this growth, we need to increase the working hours of our establishment.
 After a few discussions with our sales manager we decided to split the working day in two working shifts: the first one starting from 6 am to 2.30 pm with 30 minutes of lunch break and the second one starting from 12.30 am to 9 pm.
 With this change we will also need to recruit more qualified personnel in order to meet our goals.
 These changes will be effective starting from next week.
-We look forward to hear your opinions.
+We look forward to hearing your opinions.

 Kind regards